Assignment 2

 Data

-The data to calculate distance will be two pairs of latitude and longitude coordinates representing two locations.
-For example, 30 degrees latitude and -90 longitude for New Orleans and 30.45 degrees latitude and -91.187 longitude for Baton Rouge.
+The data to calculate distance will be the latitude and longitude of two locations, Location A and Location B; for example, 30 degrees latitude and -90 longitude for New Orleans and 30.45 degrees latitude and -91.187 longitude for Baton Rouge.

 Steps

 1. Delete all default code in index.js and copy and paste the code below.
-Notice the three italicized lines beginning with //.
-These are comments and they indicate what the blocks of code under them do, for any person reading the code.
+Read the lines beginning with // for comments describing what the code does.
 You do not need to understand every bit of code here, just the general purpose of each part.

 var http = require("http");